Off the Record Pittsburgh

 of some of the more iconic OTR scenes from the past.

-for Off the Record program covers, logos, special cartoons, and other promotional materials.
+have produced artwork for Off the Record program covers, logos, special cartoons, and other promotional materials.

 Blasts from OTRs Past